UN expert says Spain fails badly in tackling poverty

 Alston was presenting his preliminary findings after visiting six regions and meeting with people living in poverty, civil society groups, academics and government officials.

-Spain emerged from a grueling five-year economic crisis in 2013.
+Spain, with a population of 47 million, emerged from a grueling five-year economic crisis in 2013.
 And while the percentage pf people at risk of poverty and social exclusion inched down from 29% in 2013 to 26% in 2017, it is still much higher than the European Union average of 22%.
-The economy has been steadily improving at a faster rate than the EU average for some years but unemployment in Spain is at 14%, roughly double the EU figure.
+The economy, the fourth largest in the EU, has been improving at a faster rate than the EU average for some years but unemployment is at 14%, double the EU figure.

+Alston highlighted the most problematic areas as housing, jobs, minimum wages and education.
+He said women, children, the Roma community and migrants are among the worst affected.

+“We only need to contrast the fact that between 2007 and 2017 the incomes of the top 1% grew by 24 percent while for the the bottom 90 percent they grew by less than 2 percent.¨ he said.